 Surf World Series is out right now and it’s the first surfing game I’ve heard of ever since, well, that Kelly Slater game way back in the PS2 era.
 Given my slight interest in learning a bit more about the sport, I bought it and enjoyed it….a bit.
 It’s not a bad game but it isn’t anything special either.
 Here’s the review.

 If anything, Surf World Series didn’t leave a good first impression.
-It boasts average-at-best visuals, with quite beautiful sceneries (even if they all look very similar, as they are all beaches) and very bland character models, reminiscent of the late PS2 era.
+It boasts average-at-best visuals, with quite beautiful scenery and very bland character models, reminiscent of the late PS2 era.
 It also initially intimidated me with its controls.
 Not that they are bad, but they take a while to get used to, especially with the fact you’re controlling a surfer facing the camera.
 The tutorial mode did help me a bit, but there were still a handful of movements which were either poorly taught or they’re simply too complicated to perform.

 Once you’re done customizing your 128-bit doll, and once you’ve learned enough at the tutorials, you’re good to go to either the career mode or some carefree surfing.
 The best aspect about this game is how each wave is different from the other, and that directly influences on your runs.
 Some are taller than the others, some are faster and more aggressive.
 The best part about it is that it’s all random, so no run will ever be like the previous one.
 Once you properly learn how to play, pulling off kickflips, tubes, and other surfing stunts I have no idea how to name, the game feels great.
 When the right tune is being played in the background (a sort of hit-and-miss soundtrack, by the way), it adds to the adrenaline.
 The problem is, it doesn’t take long for you to see everything the game has to offer.